 Plastic surgeons’ fees take into account their training, experience, and talent in performing facelift surgery.
 As such, it is not recommended to choose a surgeon simply based on offering a facelift at a lower price than other surgeons.
 Your face is important, and you want the best person possible to work on it.

 What is a “Deep Plane” Facelift?

 The deep plane facelift utilizes a plane of dissection below the superficial muscular aponeurotic system (SMAS) of the midface, jawline, and neck.
-This allows for direct removal of key facial retaining ligaments.
+This allows for the direct removal of key facial retaining ligaments.
 By removing these ligaments, maximum mobilization of the overlying superficial soft tissue can be completed.
 Dr. Smith then places tension only at the level of the fascia; therefore, the deep plane technique creates a tension-free skin closure and ensures long-term results.

 Lower-Facelift vs. Mid-Facelift vs. Upper-Facelift?

 Dr. Smith treats each patient as an individual.
 Not all people need a full face and neck lift; however, most people need some neck and jawline work done at the same time.
 Dr. Smith does the minimal amount of surgery to get the maximum results with the best longevity.
-Dr. Smith will speak and examine you in clinic at the time of your consultation.
+Dr. Smith will speak with and examine you in the clinic at the time of your consultation.
 At that time you can discuss the details of your surgical procedure as well as express your desires.
-Ideal pictures of yourself can help Dr. Smith gather a better idea of what your wishes are.
+High-quality pictures of yourself can help Dr. Smith gather a better idea of what your wishes are.

 What’s a Mini-Facelift?